 Connecting policymakers and researchers

-The Office has an ongoing project, working with the support of the Department of Prime Minister and Cabinet, Universities New Zealand, and the Riddet Institute, on improving connections between policymakers and researchers; resources can be found here:
+The Office has been working with the support of the Department of Prime Minister and Cabinet, Universities New Zealand, and the Riddet Institute, on improving connections between policymakers and researchers; resources can be found here:

 Tools, advice and information to build high performing policy systems: The Policy Project from the Department of Prime Minister and Cabinet is about building a high performing policy system that supports and enables good government decision making.
 It equips policy practitioners, teams and agencies with tools, information and advice to develop their skills and capability.
+For example, Writing for Ministers and Cabinet.

-Resources from our current project:
+Resources from our project:

 1. Recommendations for universities and government to improve knowledge sharing: the research paper ‘Connecting two worlds: enhancing knowledge sharing between academics and policy makers in Aotearoa New Zealand’ by intern Dr Cate Roy and Dr George Slim discusses some of the barriers and enablers at the research/policy interface and presents a set of solutions that are implementable in the Aotearoa New Zealand environment.
 It concludes with a set of high-level recommendations for universities and government to consider.